 Riding in city traffic isn’t nearly the same as cruising on the open road.
 There are dangers everywhere—cars, commercial trucks, pedestrians.
 It can be a stressful nightmare and, unfortunately, riding in traffic dramatically increases your risk of being involved in a motorcycle accident in San Francisco, Oakland, Los Angeles or San Jose.
 But you can avoid the majority of these accidents by reading the signals all around you and learning what to do (and what not to do).
 Below are a few tips pro riders use every day to stay safe on the road.

-It normally takes new riders years to really understand these pro tips but if you read on you’ll get benefit of the experience without having to live through a devastating motorcycle accident, which we as Oakland, Los Angeles, San Francisco and San Jose motorcycle accident attorneys see all to often.
+It normally takes new riders years to really understand these pro tips but if you read on you’ll get benefit of the experience without having to live through a devastating motorcycle accident, which we as Oakland, Los Angeles, San Jose and San Francisco motorcycle accident attorneys see all to often.